 “I became a writer of youth literature after working with young adults at Tennessee Teen Rock Camp and Southern Girls Rock Camp, and coming to know how incredible they are, combining the curiosity and wonder of childhood with the intellect of adulthood.
 I consider it the greatest honor to write stories for and about these amazing people and to talk to them and hear their stories.”

 Jeff Zentner is the recipient of the William C. Morris Award, the Amelia Elizabeth Walden Award, and the International Literacy Association Award, among others, and has been twice nominated for the Carnegie Medal.
-He is the author of The Serpent King, a New York Times Notable Book; the highly acclaimed Goodbye Days, and the forthcoming Rayne & Delilah’s Midnite Matinee.
+He is the author of The Serpent King, a New York Times Notable Book and the highly acclaimed Goodbye Days.
+His latest novel is Rayne & Delilah’s Midnite Matinee.

 Growing up, Jeff always had a thing for reading.
 His parents would drop him off at the library, where he would read until close.
 His favorite book was John Bellairs’s A House With a Clock In Its Walls.

 As a teen, the goth kid who wore a motorcycle jacket even when the thermometer hit triple digits, loved music.
 He played guitar and sang, wrote his own songs, and went on to release three solo albums and two more as a member of a band.
 Jeff worked with a lengthy list of recording stars including Nick Cave, Debbie Harry, and Iggy Pop.
 His volunteer work with young musicians at the Tennessee Teen Rock Camp and Southern Girls Rock Camp inspired him to write young adult novels.

 These days, Jeff lives in Nashville with his wife and son.
 When he’s not writing, he likes to run, hike, and kayak, but he avoids wasps.
 Jeff really doesn’t like wasps.